 - U.S. District Court for the Western District of Pennsylvania

 Julie Moore is an experienced and highly-skilled labor and employment attorney whose practice spans the employment law spectrum and consists of advice and counseling, as well as defending litigation involving both single-plaintiff and class action employment disputes.
-Julie represents employers from a wide variety of industries, including health care, higher education, transportation, banking and financial services, energy, manufacturing, hospitality and non-profits.
+Julie represents employers from a wide variety of industries, including health care, higher education, transportation, banking and financial services, energy, manufacturing, hospitality, information technology, government contracting and non-profits.

 Julie prides herself on being a passionate advocate and delivering concierge-level client service.
 She strives to be an invaluable business partner to the employers she is entrusted to serve by learning about their industry, their operations, their culture, their level of risk tolerance and their most valuable asset – their people.

 In her litigation practice, Julie regularly defends employers before federal and state courts against claims for discrimination, harassment, wrongful discharge and retaliation, as well as claims brought under wage and hour, family and medical leave, and disability accommodation laws.
 Julie is a well-rounded litigator: she has a track record of obtaining summary judgment; she is a skillful negotiator; she has successful first and second chair jury trial experience; and she has successful appellate experience before the Supreme Court of Appeals of West Virginia and the United States Court of Appeals for the Fourth Circuit.
 Her unique background in economics and mathematics has equipped Julie with strong analytical skills that allow her to assist clients with carefully evaluating and managing risk.